stevejford/anytimereview/apps/domainmarketplace/docs/gtm/hirer-onboarding.md

 [screenshot: analytics]

 7) Billing and renewals
-- Period rentals renew monthly on your billing date.
-Cancel before the next cycle in Billing → Rentals.
+- Period hires renew monthly on your billing date.
+Cancel before the next cycle in Billing → hires.
 - Per‑click: invoices finalize monthly; charges occur automatically.
 View itemized usage on the invoice.

 Disputes and credits